Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Then you start collecting experience marks again, until you level up again when you get another five experience points.

-When you have leveled up five times, you can start choosing from the advanced improvements list as well ([here](#0000338728)).
+When you have leveled up five times, you can start choosing from the advanced improvements list as well ([[Act Under Pressure]]).

 End Of Session Experience